 Starting in late August, autumn’s dazzling colours begin to transform the landscape making the fall a great time to visit the Thunder Bay area.
 At first it’s a lighter shade of yellows on poplar trees and smaller shrubs as the shortened days rob leaves of the chlorophyll needed to sustain the rich green colours that we associate with the warmth of summer.

 Then, as September progresses, the full fall colours slowly take over.
 This can start as early as mid-September or as late as the end of September.
 But be warned.
 Some years the change can happen quickly and can be short-lived.
 All it takes is a little bit of frost and a few windy days to blow it all away.

-In the City of Thunder Bay, Hillcrest Park offers an excellent vantage point for viewing the change in seasons as the fall colours first appear at the top of the Nor’Wester Range off to the south, and then gradually make their way down the hillsides.
+Hillcrest Park offers an excellent vantage point for viewing the change in seasons as the fall colours first appear at the top of the Nor’Wester Range off to the south, and then gradually make their way down the hillsides.

 For the artistically inclined, there is no better season for photography or plein-air painting than autumn.
 Prime time is from approximately mid-September to the end of September.
 Mother Nature makes no guarantees after that.